ispyb/ISPyB/index-orig.md

 ## Support or Contact

-You want more information about ISPyB, please contact: <ispyb@esrf.fr>.
+You want more information about ISPyB, please contact: <ispyb.contact@gmail.com>.